 Peelable

-The wallpaper's top layer can be peeled off easily, leaving the backing layer on the wall.
-The remaining backing can either serve as lining for the new wallpaper or be removed with water and a sponge.
+This symbol means that the top decorative layer can be peeled off, leaving the backing which can serve as lining or be removed with water.

 Why is it relevant to you?